-Look, asking for feedback is awkward, whether you’re trying out an experimental new scone recipe on your best friend or you’re launching a brand-new product.
-But research shows that a simple request pays off: 76% of customers who are asked to leave an online review actually do it.
-Many businesses ask for reviews over email or while ringing customers up in the store, but leading-edge business are contacting customers via text.
-With open rates around 98%, this direct form of communication is direct and convenient, resulting in better engagement.
+Look, asking for feedback is awkward.
+Whether you’re trying out an experimental new scone recipe on your best friend or launching a brand-new luxury product.
+But research shows that a simple request pays off: 76% of customers who are asked to leave an online review actually do so.
+This statistic can not be overlooked.
+Ask and ye shall (usually) receive.

 Time it right

 Studies show that people are 143% more likely to respond to a request sent over the weekend than one sent during the work week.
-Take some time to figure out when your customers are happiest with your products (and most willing to take a few minutes to tell you about it), and make sure to ask for reviews then.
+Take some time to figure out when your customers are likely both happiest with your products, and most willing to take a few minutes to tell you about it.
+Then strategically work that "ideal" timing into your process.

 Keep your staff in the loop